 Zhujiajiao is easily accessible by car or metro as the metro station (Zhujiajiao station line 17).
 Some walking needed to reach the historical town (1.5km).

-In my opinion this place is worth four stars
+In my opinion, this place is worth four points.

 - An overall historical place with feeling, lot of small shops and alleys.

 - If you don’t fancy traditional foods, McDonald’s, Starbucks, and other western-style coffee/fast food available just outside of the historical center

 Basically, I could not think any negative.
 Might be crowded when the tourist season is the only thing I can think of.